Establishing an Allies/Safe Zone Program

 - Do you ever not do something because others may think it makes you look gay or lesbian?

-- How would you feel if you had a gay son or lesbian daughter?
+- How would you feel if you had an LGBT son or daughter?

 - Would you suggest that a person see a therapist if he or she came out to you?

-- Have you ever laughed at a homophobic joke?
+- Have you ever laughed at a homophobic or transphobic joke?

-The aim of these questions and others similar in theme are to assess personal levels of homophobia and heterosexism.
-While the purpose of an Allies program is, in part, to discourage and eliminate homophobia, American culture is homophobic, and you must discover in what ways you have internalized homophobic and heterosexist ideas and behaviors.
+The aim of these questions and others similar in theme are to assess personal levels of homophobia, heterosexism and transphobia.
+While the purpose of an Allies program is, in part, to discourage and eliminate homophobia and transphobia, American culture is homophobic and transphobic, and you must discover in what ways you have internalized those ideas and behaviors.
 Once this is accomplished, you are better able to move onto the second part of a training workshop.

 Part Two involves learning what types of situations, that you, as an Ally, might encounter.
 The most obvious is that as friend, peer, colleague or student might come out to you.
 A less obvious situation is that a friend, peer, colleague or student might express discomfort and/or confusion about being confronted by a visible LGBT culture.
 For example, a student may feel confused about the purpose of sidewalk chalking on a college campus on National Coming Out Day.
 Remember that as an Ally your goal is not only to help people in the coming out process, but to help other non-LGBT individuals understand the importance of equality, fairness, tolerance, and mutual respect.
 The best way to prepare for such scenarios might involve working through a series of role plays with others training to be Allies.